devopsdojoconsortium/devopsdojoconsortium.github.io/docs/playbooks/metrics/commit-frequency.md

 ---
 layout: docs
 title: Commit Frequency
+authors: [adixon, bfinster, nnicholson, pgibbs]
 side-navigation: docs-navigation.html
 ---

 # {{ page.title }}

 The average number of times each developer on a team integrates tested, non-breaking code to trunk / master.
-Target is more than once per day per developer.
+Healthy CI practice is at least once per day per developer.

 ### What is the intended behavior?